-The squirting cucumber piques curiosity by its name alone.
+The squirting cucumber, sometimes called wild cucumber, piques curiosity by its name alone.
 It is the only plant in the Ecballium genus and gets its unique name from its explosive, squirting fruits.
-When ripe or disturbed, their two-inch prickly fruits, which resemble cucumbers, burst off the vine and spew mucilage-covered seeds up to 20 feet from the plant.
+When ripe or disturbed, their 2-inch prickly fruits, which resemble cucumbers, burst off the vine and spew mucilage-covered seeds up to 20-feet away.

-Native to the Mediterranean area, you may see these plants on roadsides or in waste areas.
-Though fascinating, the squirting cucumber contains poisonous cucurbitacins, making the entire plant fatal if ingested in large amounts.
+Native to the Mediterranean, you may see these perennial fast-growing plants on roadsides or in waste areas.
 They are also rapid spreaders thanks to their clever seed-spreading fruits and are often seen as weeds.
 Their showy display of bursting fruit can be observed during the summer months.

 |Botanical Name||Ecballium elaterium|